hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 ## Exercise 1: Learn to call GPU package from command-line

+In this exercise, we'll deal with a Lennard-Jones (LJ) system as described by the following input file.
+You can vary the system size and the length of the run using the variables *x*, *y*, *z*, and *t*.
+For this exercise, let us choose *x* = *y* = *z* = 60.
+Since this is a system with *fcc* lattice, the total number of atoms should be 864,000 for the chosen values of *x*, *y*, and *z*.
+Let, *t* = 500.
-Let us start with first example.
-Below is given a LAMMPS input script for a LJ system.
-Prepare a submission script to run a LAMMPS job with the following input file using 2 gpus.
-For this run, make sure that the neighbour list is built on the CPUs, and a dynamic load-balancing between the CPUs and GPUs.
+We'll call the *GPU* package from the command-line in this case.
+Can you prepare a job submission file for this system such that it enables to use 2 GPUs with 24 MPI ranks.
+Make sure that the neighbor is built on the CPUs and there is a dynamic load balancing between the CPUs and the GPUs.

  ```
 {% include /snippets/ep05/in.lj %}